willdiroll/UnityAssetStore/README.md

 	If you do not have a Heroku account, create one at https://signup.heroku.com/login

-		Login to Heroku from Heroku CLI with
+		Login to Heroku from Heroku CLI on cmd.exe with
 		$ heroku login

-		Navigate to a directory you would like to place the app in, then use
+		In cmd.exe, navigate to a directory you would like to place the app in, then use
 		$ heroku git:clone -a roly-united

 		** NOTE: We will need to add your Heroku account as a Collaborator on our app before you can clone it!